 But at what cost?

-By now, most people have heard of psychologist Mihaly Csikszentmihalyi’s research on flow states as most conducive to deep creative work.
+By now, most people have heard of psychologist Mihaly Csikszentmihalyi’s research on flow states and how conducive they are to deep creative work.
 He describes a flow state as one in which people become so absorbed in their work that “nothing else seems to matter.”
 It’s in such states that innovative problem-solving takes place and great ideas are hatched.
-What we’ve taken less seriously as a tech-obsessed culture, however, is the degree to which the electronic productivity tools and the frantic pace of work activity might be eroding our ability to engage in this most productive work.
+What we’ve taken less seriously as a tech-obsessed culture, however, is the degree to which the electronic productivity tools and the frantic pace of work activity might be eroding our ability to engage in this productivity.

-If you are very lucky, your career provides you occasional opportunities to do the kind of work that can be deeply absorbing, that sucks you in as and revs you up, that so engages you that the minutes and hours slip away.
-This kind of deep focus, which cares nothing for the minute increment, can seem almost extravagant in our era of the Pomodoro Technique (setting alarms for 25-minute increments to increase productivity and hyper focus).
+If you are very lucky, your career provides you occasional opportunities to do the kind of work that can be deeply absorbing, that sucks you in and revs you up, that so engages you that the minutes and hours slip away.
+This kind of deep focus can seem almost extravagant in our era of the Pomodoro Technique, in which we set alarms for 25-minute increments to increase productivity and hyperfocus.
 But it’s also incredibly precious and worth protecting.

 The apps in our lives tend to emphasize the latter (achievement) at the expense of the former (creativity).
 After all, how does a phone know whether an idea is truly original?
 How can a step counter track whether the stroll was one during which the walker had a brilliant insight?

-Forbes and Domm suggest ways for managers to build flow states into employee work by emphasizing the intrinsically motivating factors of a task, including independence and choice for employees, as well as highlighting the challenge at stake in the task.
+Forbes and Domm suggest ways for managers to build flow states into employee work by emphasizing the intrinsically motivating factors of a task, including independence and choice for employees, as well as highlighting the challenge at stake.

 Work one day or afternoon a week on paper and away from any time-keeping device.
-Even better if you can work in nature or solitude.
+Even better, work in nature or solitude.
 Be childlike and sprawl out on the floor, or use different colored pens or markers.
-Give yourself the opportunity to have your work be an immersive sensory experience, with the tactile experience of moving index cards around, spreading your ideas out in physical space to look at them.
+Give yourself the opportunity to have your work be an immersive sensory experience—for example, provide yourself with the tactile experience of moving index cards around, spreading your ideas out in physical space to look at them.
 Get into it.

 2. Lose time.